cloud-gov/cg-site/_kbarticlespages/website-api.md

 ### Serve content to the Pages website

 Now, you’re ready to request dynamic content from your static.
 In our example, the Pages-hosted site is a single [index.html](https://github.com/Ephraim-G/Data-table/blob/main/index.html) file with some CSS and image assets and a few lines of JavaScript to make the request and display the dynamic content.
-We’re using an already minified version of the U.S. Web Design System USWDS library from a Content Delivery Network (CDN) so there’s no build tasks, transpiling, preprocessing, or compiling in this project – just a simple static site with some nav and the basic structure of a table, waiting to be filled with dynamic content.
+We’re using an already minified version of the U.S. Web Design System (USWDS) library from a Content Delivery Network (CDN) so there are no build tasks, transpiling, preprocessing, or compiling in this project – just a simple static site with some nav and the basic structure of a table, waiting to be filled with dynamic content.

 There are two steps left: Making the HTTP request to the server app, and then displaying the response that the server app provides.
 Both are handled with straightforward JavaScript.